openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     :width: 49%
     :group: optical-mosaic-recipe

 These overlay areas can be managed in various ways.
 For example, you can choose to keep only the raster data from the first or last dataset, combine the values of the overlay cells using a weighting algorithm, average the values of the overlay cells, or take the maximum or minimum value.
 In addition, certain corrections can be made to the image to account for clouds, snow, and other factors.
 These operations are complex and repetitive.
-SEPAL offers you an interactive and intuitive way to create mosaics on any area of interest (AOI).
+SEPAL offers you an interactive and intuitive way to create mosaics in any area of interest (AOI).

 ..
 Note::